symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Now that you have your account filled with cat.currency units, it is the time to choose a **programming language**.
 Pick the one you feel most comfortable with, or follow your project requirements.

 Then, **create a folder for your new project** and run the instructions for the selected language.
-If none of the languages fits your project, you can always query the blockchain directly using the `REST gateway </endpoints.html>`_.
+If none of the languages fits your project, you can always query the blockchain directly using the :doc:`REST gateway <../api>`.

 .. tabs::